PublicDataWorks/complaint-manager/README.md

 #### Everyone:
   * Save your login, access key ID and secret access key in your personal password manager
+  * if you need aws locally
-  * Create a file named `awsConfig.json` in the the `src/server/` directory with your credentials:
+  Create a file named `awsConfig.json` in the the `src/server/` directory with your credentials:

     ```json
     {